mcbrawls/mcbrawls.net/_tabs/faq.md

 MCC Island will slowly be rolling out their games also, so eventually any hard work put in to recreate the games would result to nothing.

-*I would also love to avoid a cease and desist from noxcrew x*
+*I would also love to avoid a cease and desist from Noxcrew x*

 ## How can I support the server?